chitchatjs/chitchatjs-docs/src/guide/getting-started.md

 ```
 U: open my skill
-A: Welcome, do you want menu for breakfast, lunch or dinner?
+A: Welcome, which food do you want a recipe for
-U: lunch
+U: i want a recipe for chicken biryani
-A: okay I have biryani for lunch today
+A: okay here's how you cook chichen biryani..
 ```